Janeanne Levenstein

 • Critical studies of sport, gender, and sexuality

-• Feminist and queer theories/methods
+• Feminist, queer, and trans theories/methods

 • Embodiment and affect